-I never liked the gray and love the Autumn Mountain color of the AirStone so I went to work to get the two to look more in the same color family.
+Once I added the AirStone in the color Autumn Mountain to the fireplace, I went to work to get the fireplace stones and the hearth to be in the same color family.

 AFTER: Faux Stone Painted Fireplace Hearth